-Some quiet time, even at midnight on a cold, hard floor, may sound more enticing than the day to day, with a smile no less.
-God the Father obviously called us to a life of smiling.
-He put us in a home, at the grocery store, on the sidelines, and at work around people.
-And people need a smile.
+Some quiet time, even at midnight on a cold, hard floor, may sound more enticing than the day-to-day, with a smile no less.
+But God the Father obviously called us to a life of smiling.
+He put us in a home, at the grocery store, on the sidelines, and at work, around people–and people need a smile.

 Did you know the Bible mentions the smile of God?
 And remember we are made in the image and likeness of God, so we have the smile of God.

 May the Lord smile on you and be gracious to you.

 God called us to a life of penance, that looks rather ordinary, a “Holy Ordinary.”
 And what’s the trick to filling this holy ordinary with great love and joy?
 Do we find it or do we make it?
 Both!

 The best way I know of to fill our holy ordinary with joy is gratitude.
 I know you know this.
 Most of us probably have a gratitude journal, or five sitting around, with some scattered entries here and there.
 Again, that whole January 1st mentality.

 I challenge you this Lent to pick one up and commit to writing in it every single day; even if it’s only one thing.
 One thing each day this Lent to be grateful for.
 If we wrote one item a day as we journey through our Lent Devotional for Women together, by Easter Sunday, we’d have 46 things, people, or places we are thankful for.

 One thing to be thankful for each day of Lent would equal almost 50.
 But more importantly, it would be a reflection of a habit of gratitude developed over a span of 46 days.